Bull skink: Behaviour and diet

 The heath skink exhibits ambush predation behaviour and primarily consumes a variety of invertebrates, most notably ants, beetles, and spiders, along with a limited intake of plant matter.
 Obeservations of closely related species indicate the heath skink is likely an opportunistic predator, consuming a wide array of insects, arachnids and crustaceans.

 Threats

 Its slow rate of maturation, reproduction and its sit-and-wait predatory style make heath skink vulnerable to stochastic events such as fire, as it does not have the capacity to increase foraging time in a resource depleted landscape.

-The impact of human-mediate climate change has been predicated to increase the severity, intensity and frequency of wildfires in southern Australia with more hot days and decreased rainfall.
+The impact of human-mediated climate change has been predicated to increase the severity, intensity and frequency of wildfires in southern Australia with more hot days and decreased rainfall.
 The consequence of this for the heath skink will be habitat loss and direct mortality from fires, however this is mediated through the burrowing capacity of the L. multiscutata.